python-cmd2/cmd2/docs/features/argument_processing.rst

 which gives your custom code access to the state data it needs for its parsing logic.

-Sub-commands
+Subcommands
 ------------

-Sub-commands are supported for commands using either the ``@with_argparser`` or ``@with_argparser_and_unknown_args`` decorator.
+Subcommands are supported for commands using either the ``@with_argparser`` or ``@with_argparser_and_unknown_args`` decorator.
 The syntax for supporting them is based on argparse sub-parsers.

-You may add multiple layers of sub-commands for your command.
-Cmd2 will automatically traverse and tab-complete sub-commands for all commands using argparse.
+You may add multiple layers of subcommands for your command.
+Cmd2 will automatically traverse and tab-complete subcommands for all commands using argparse.

-See the subcommands_ and tab_autocompletion_ example to learn more about how to use sub-commands in your ``cmd2`` application.
+See the subcommands_ and tab_autocompletion_ example to learn more about how to use subcommands in your ``cmd2`` application.

 .. _subcommands: https://github.com/python-cmd2/cmd2/blob/master/examples/subcommands.py
 .. _tab_autocompletion: https://github.com/python-cmd2/cmd2/blob/master/examples/tab_autocompletion.py